-The Government will provide you with an equity loan up to 15% value of the property.
-This loan is interest free for the term of the loan.
+The Scottish Government will provide you with an equity loan up to 15% value of the full purchase price of the property.
+This loan is interest-free for the term of the loan.

 The Help to Buy (Scotland) scheme is available to both first-time buyers and existing homeowners.

-Is the scheme available as a buy-to-let option?
+Is the Help to Buy (Scotland) scheme available for buy-to-let purchases?

 The Help to Buy (Scotland) scheme is only available to purchasers using the property as their main residence.